nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_guidance.md

 Where an authorisation is amended e.g. Proprietary/Generic switch, altered dates, change of quantities etc. then the existing authorisation/plan should be stopped/discontinued and an appropriate reason supplied via detectedIssue.
 A new authorisation should be created, in the form of a MedicationStatement and MedicationRequest with intent='plan', to hold the amended details and subsequent issues of the medication should reference the amended authorisation rather than the previous version.

 ### Medication discontinuation/stopping ###
-Where a medication is stopped/discontinued then the status of the authorisation should be changed to 'stopped' and a textual stop reason provided via detectedIssue/detail.
+Where a medication is stopped/discontinued then the status of the authorisation should be changed to 'stopped' and a textual stop reason provided via statusReason.reason.

-A detectedIssue should not be generated when an authorisation has simply expired (exceeded review date or number of issues)
+A statusReason should not be generated when an authorisation has simply expired (exceeded review date or number of issues)

 ### Authorisation ###